israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 #### Automatic Semicolon Insertion
 The goal of automatic semicolon insertion (ASI) is to make semicolons optional at the end of a line.

+The image invoked by the term *automatic semicolon insertion* is that the JavaScript parser inserts semicolons for you (internally, things are usually handled differently).

 ### Code block
 A block set that use to group statements , expression and declaration together (and can be zero statement either), functions, or if statement are some sort of block statements